aborrero/ral-arturo.org/_posts/2020-11-27-netfilter-virtual-workshop.md

 It was decided there would be an online format, split in 3 short meetings, once per week on Fridays.
 I was unable to attend the first session on 2020-11-06 due to scheduling conflict, but I made it to the sessions on 2020-11-13 and 2020-11-20.
+I would say the sessions were joined by about 8 to 10 people, depending on the day.
 This post is a summary with some notes on what happened in this edition, with no special order.

 <!--more-->